vaultdb/vaultdb-primitives/README.md

  ## Example Code

 VaultDB primitives demos the following facilities:
- * Millionaires: Java-to-C++ adapter for EMP Toolkit using JNI
+ * BuildMillionaires: Compiler for dynamically generated C++ and Java code.
+Execute it with run-alice.sh and run-bob.sh
- * SortedByteArray: demonstrates a more complicated byte array hand-off from Java to EMP and back.
+ * SortedByteArray: demonstrates building and loading a new SQL-over-MPC query.
 Forks and execs Alice and Bob for unit test because they cannot run in the same process space.

 ## Acknowledgments